Molly is a 1920s/30s BSA 3 speed stepthrough pushbike, she’s was my main commuter in Bristol.

 Ravtastic – the Rav4 EV.

+Absolutely one of the most favourite vehicles we’ve ever owned.
 One of about 400 Rav4 EV’s from the early 2000s that escaped Toyota’s crushing spree.
 Range of about 70 miles, NiMH batteries and 4-5 hours to charge from empty.
 Not bad for a 20 year old EV.
+So sad that we sold her, wish we’d kept her as our second car (despite the fact she was a bit big).

 She has, so far, not proven to be very reliable.